-The Charity Open Access Fund (COAF) is a partnership between seven health research charities, including the Wellcome Trust, to enable free and unrestricted access to the published outputs of the research we support.
+The Charity Open Access Fund (COAF) is a partnership between six health research charities, including the Wellcome Trust, to enable free and unrestricted access to the published outputs of the research we support.

-COAF was set up on 1 October 2014 for an initial two-year pilot phase.
+COAF was set up on 1 October 2014.
 Wellcome is administering the fund for the partners.

 Why COAF was set up

 Enabling free and unrestricted access to the published outputs of the research we fund allows that knowledge to be shared faster and accelerates the rate at which knowledge can be applied to improve health.

 Many publishers now offer a model where they make published research papers freely available immediately - often in return for an up-front fee known as an article processing charge (APC).

 COAF helps to ensure that the researchers and organisations we support have access to the funds needed to meet APC costs and make the research papers available in open access form.

 What COAF supports